esquiloio/lib/demos/grove/soundSensor/README.md

 Use a Grove Cable to connect the Grove LED module to the Base Shield's digital port 3 (D3).

-### Run rotaryAngleSensor.nut
+### Run soundSensor.nut

-Connect power to your Esquilo and run the *rotaryAngleSensor.nut* code.
+Connect power to your Esquilo and run the *soundSensor.nut* code.

 You can do this using a link on the demo web app (next step) or from the [Esquilo IDE](/).